sekocha/pypolymlp/README.md

 - scipy
 - Eigen3
 - pybind11
-- phonopy (if using phonon detasets and/or computing force constants)
+- phonopy (if using phonon datasets and/or computing force constants)
-- phono3py (if using phonon detasets and/or computing force constants)
+- phono3py (if using phonon datasets and/or computing force constants)
 - symfc (if computing force constants)
 - spglib (optional)
 - joblib (optional)